Northern Cheyenne versus Southern Cheyenne:

 Because Cheyenne speakers from Montana and Oklahoma so strongly perceive there to be a dialect difference, and because they tease each other so much about those differences, these perceptions themselves CREATE a sociological reality of a dialect difference.
 It would not be proper to say, therefore, that there is NOT a Northern versus Southern dialect of Cheyenne.
 We simply need to be aware what we are referring to when we speak of these "dialects."
 These are real dialects in the minds of the speakers, themselves, and that is a very important sociological (and sociolinguistic) reality.

-On the other hand, we can also point out that there are actually quite few actual linguistic differences between the Cheyenne spoken in Montana and that spoken in Oklahoma.
+On the other hand, we can also point out that there are actually very few actual linguistic differences between the Cheyenne spoken in Montana and that spoken in Oklahoma.
 In fact, it is more likely that there are some greater differences in the Cheyenne spoken by different Cheyenne families than there are between speakers from the North and South but these, also, are rather minimal, and often consist of little more than whether or not some people have a slight lisp, pronounce one vowel of a morpheme differently from other speakers, or have some similar small phonetic differences.

 I am not aware of any Northern vs. Southern dialectal differences in the morphology (grammar) of nouns or verbs.
 I am aware of no differences in the way words or morphemes are pronounced between Oklahoma and Montana speakers.